davemo/blog.davemo.com/app/posts/2009-11-28-3-things-i-learned-at-barcamp-saskatoon-2009.md

 I'm stoked to connect more with people in the tech-community within Saskatoon and continue to learn from interesting people.
 Can't wait until Bar Camp Saskatoon 2010 :D

-#### Tags

-barcamp, barcampstoon, compass, cssframework, sass, vendasta

-#### 2615 views and 2 responses

--   Nov 29 2009, 8:54 AM

-    dezguy (Twitter) responded:

-    Dave,

-    Nice takeaways from Barcamp.
-I totally agree that it's awesome to see such a large and thriving tech community.

-    I was once an active new media developer / graphic designer (I'm not so hands on anymore)...and what I learned yesterday is how fast tech is changing and how sophisticated the development process is now.
-Very cool.

-    Cheers,\
-    Mike

--   Nov 29 2009, 12:20 PM

-    David Mosher responded:

-    Mike,

-    Absolutely agree that the tech changes and it's sometimes even a challenge to stay on top of things.
-Twitter has helped me with this to some degree as I find people to follow who are closer to those on the bleeding edge of these web technologies.

-    Exciting time to be a web developer :)